baumgach/PHiSeg-code/README.md

 ## Code structure

 Under `phiseg/experiments` you will find a number of experiment config files, where the architecture and training details of the method are specified.
 Modify these files to explore different settings.

+## Using the code with your own data

+If you want to use your own data, you need to create an appropriate data loader (see `data/lid_data_loader.py`) and a data provider (see `data/lidc_data.py`).
+You also need to add the dataset to `data/data_switch.py`.